Skip to main content

 • SPAN 32103 Culture of Latin America

-• SPAN 32203 Pop Cultures of Spanish-speaking Countries
+• SPAN 32203 Popular Cultures of Spanish-Speaking Countries

 • SPAN 33103 Culture of Brazil

-3 SPAN 43103 Senior Honors Thesis may be used as an elective, but honors students must still take one 40000-level literature course.
+• SPAN 43103 Senior Honors Thesis may be used as an elective, but honors students must still take a 40000-level literature course or a 40000-level Cultural Studies course.

-4 One SPAN-designated course taught in English and taken on the TCU campus may be applied toward the major requirements.
+• One SPAN-designed course taught in English and taken on the TCU Campus may be applied towards the major requirements.

 • SPAN 43203 Senior Seminar

-• SPAN 30503 Advanced Spanish: From Personal to Public
+• SPAN 30503 Advanced Spanish: Personal to Public

 • SPAN 32003 Culture of Spain